-This month Prior Communications, jumped aboard The Boat, MV Cill Airne in Dublin Bay, for the Marketing Society Summer Event, I FC’d Up.
+This month The PR Team, jumped aboard The Boat, MV Cill Airne in Dublin Bay, for the Marketing Society Summer Event, I FC’d Up.

 Three distinguished speakers from the world of marketing, revealed how they have FC’d up in their careers and how they have bounced back.
 The speakers included Rachael Kane, PR and Mischief Champion at Paddy Power, Justin Cullen, Founding Partner of Jolt Media and Chairperson of Maximum Media, and Marck McGrath, Head of Marketing at Volkswagen Ireland.

 Our PR Account Executive Rachel McFadden took away some valid learnings from the evening:

 - Be adept at finding the reasons why something went wrong and ensure you don’t repeat them.

 - Failure is inevitable, it’s what you make of your failures that is the key to future success.

 - Be aware of the differences in what you expected and what was achieved, and list them – what were the discrepancies?